Published 3rd December 2016.

 As mentioned Jasper took 46 months (+9) to come, baby number five was conceived in the the first week we decided to start trying for a second baby!
 Jasper will become a big brother a month before his second birthday!

 My final baby evolved, as each of my ventures, as an extension of me and my personal struggles in life.
 As much as I have always wanted to be a mum and spent the first six months of Jasper’s life in a delighted blur of gratitude.
 However as he approached his first birthday I was feeling the strain and missing me, where had I gone?
 I knew I needed to restore some balance to my life, start writing again, start using my mind creatively in a way I hadn’t for awhile.
 So I have created More Mojo for Mums, a podcast and chat group for mums to share and support each other to be the best parents they can be while not losing themselves along the way.
 This final baby needs to be nourished and nurtured and will grow and develop into various forms of online and in person support.

 So it turns out that for me not having a baby when I first wanted one has led to so much more.
 My life now is so so full and my replacement babies have grown into children that are still demanding my care and attention and for that I will always be grateful.

 What ‘babies’ do you have in your life that you nurture and nourish?
-Leave a comment below or come and join the conversation within our free fertility support community.
+Leave a comment below or come and join the conversation within our free fertility support community when you join my mailing list.